Frank Sinatra discography

 American vocalist Frank Sinatra recorded 59 studio albums and 297 singles in his solo career, spanning 54 years.

-Sinatra signed with Columbia Records in 1943; his debut album The Voice of Frank Sinatra was released in 1946.
+Sinatra after having had stints with the quartet The Hoboken Four and with the orchestras of Harry James and Tommy Dorsey, launched a solo career in 1943, signing with Columbia Records; his debut album The Voice of Frank Sinatra was issued in 1946.
 Sinatra would achieve greater success with Capitol and Reprise Records, the former of which he released his final two albums on—Duets and Duets II.
 Eight compilation albums under Sinatra's name were released in his lifetime, with more albums released following his death in 1998.

 Albums

 Studio albums

 Columbia Records introduced the LP album on June 21, 1948; prior to that albums were collections of 78s in a booklet resembling a photo album, rarely more than four records to a set.
 Sinatra's Capitol studio albums were released on Concepts in 1992, and the bulk of his Capitol recordings released on the 1998 album The Capitol Years.